itiden/statamic-backup/README.md

 ```

 ### Scheduling

+Configure the backup schedule in the configuration file, read more about it [here](docs/scheduling.md).

 To use the scheduling you need to run the laravel scheduler.
 Read more about that here: [Running the scheduler](https://laravel.com/docs/10.x/scheduling#running-the-scheduler).